 3. Execute API requests by providing request parameters and body as mentioned in the example.
-(Sample JSON for Add/Update role API66)
+(Sample JSON for Add/Update role API (see page 218))

 4.5.2 What are users?

 Once you have your roles defined, it is time to create users with those roles.
 We highly recommend creating independent users for each individual who will have access to the masking service.